greenthegarden/greenthegarden.github.io/_posts/2017-01-27-latex-on-ubuntu.md

 # Updating

-For examples of how to the TeX Love manager see [http://tug.org/texlive/doc/tlmgr.html#EXAMPLES](http://tug.org/texlive/doc/tlmgr.html#EXAMPLES).
+For examples of how to the [TeX Live manager](https://www.tug.org/texlive/tlmgr.html) see [http://tug.org/texlive/doc/tlmgr.html#EXAMPLES](http://tug.org/texlive/doc/tlmgr.html#EXAMPLES).

-*   To update the TeX Live manager use `tlmgr `
+*   To update the TeX Live manager use `tlmgr update --self`
 *   To update all installed LaTeX packages use `tlmgr update --all`.

 # GUI

 The TeX Live manager supports a GUI interface.
-In order to use it PerlTK must first be installed using `sudo apt-get install perl-tk`.
+In order to use it [Perl/Tk](http://search.cpan.org/~ni-s/Tk/pod/UserGuide.pod) must first be installed using `sudo apt-get install perl-tk`.

 To utilise the GUI, use the option `--gui` when running the manager, for example `tlmgr --gui`.